PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 # Overview of using a GPU

-This is the essence of how every GPU is used:
+This is the essence of how every GPU is used as an accelerator:

 + Copy data from the CPU (host) to the GPU (device)